Adam Ledgeway

-Adam Noel Ledgeway, FBA (born 29 December 1970) is an academic linguist, specialising in Italian and other Romance languages.
+Adam Noel Ledgeway (born 29 December 1970) is a British linguist, specialising in Italian and other Romance languages.
 Since 2015, he has been Chair of the Faculty of Modern and Medieval Languages at the University of Cambridge; he has also been Professor of Italian and Romance Linguistics at the University since 2013 and a Fellow of Downing College, Cambridge, since 1996 (having previously been a Research Fellow there for a year).
 After completing his undergraduate degree at the University of Salford, Ledgeway studied for his master's degree at the University of Manchester, which also awarded him his doctorate in 1996.
 He took up a temporary assistant lectureship at Cambridge in 1997, which was made permanent the following year, before being promoted to lecturer in 2001 and senior lecturer three years later.
+Since September 2024, he has been a full professor of Italian Linguistics at Università degli Studi di Bergamo.

 Honours

 In July 2017, Ledgeway was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.